Namhansanseong (남한산성)

 The huge fortification was featured in a 2017 Korean movie by the same name "Namhansanseong" (released in English, I believe as “The Fortress”).
 Not the most exciting of films, but highlights this remarkable feat of engineering and gives a good idea of the plight of the troops ordered to defend this bastion against the besieging Manchus.

 A revised note for potential visitors having now returned for the first time in ten years.
 The inside areas have become VERY commercialized, with shops, cafes, and restaurants taking the place of what used to be adequate parking.
 Thus, your best bet to visit Namhansanseong during the peak fall period is by bus, especially on the weekends, otherwise not only will you spend an inordinate amount of time trying to enter on the two roads which pass through the wall, but you’ll struggle to find a place to park once inside.
-These delays are SERIOUS and meant the difference between another full circumvallation of the long walls (which would have been my fourth) or only making it half-way around.
+Visiting during a weekday—even during peak season—turned out not to be a problem at all, though I’d still recommend starting early if you’re driving in order to find parking.
 All that said…a MUST visit while in Korea!

 (click to view enlarged pictures)